spectrocloud/librarium/docs/docs-content/kubernetes-knowlege-hub/tutorials/deploy-stateless-frontend-app.md

 ---
-sidebar_label: 'Deploy a Stateless Frontend Application With Kubernetes'
+sidebar_label: "Deploy a Stateless Frontend Application With Kubernetes"
-title: 'Deploy a Stateless Frontend Application With Kubernetes'
+title: "Deploy a Stateless Frontend Application With Kubernetes"
-description: 'One of the key benefits of using Kubernetes is that it provides a consistent and reliable way to deploy applications across different environments, including on-premises data centers and cloud infrastructure.
-Learn how to deploy a stateless frontend application in Kubernetes.'
+description: "One of the key benefits of using Kubernetes is that it provides a consistent and reliable way to deploy applications across different environments, including on-premises data centers and cloud infrastructure.
+Learn how to deploy a stateless frontend application in Kubernetes."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0
 hiddenFromNav: false
-tags: ["tutorial","k8s-tips"]
+tags: ["tutorial", "k8s-tips"]
 ---

 # Deploy a Stateless Frontend App with Kubernetes

 Kubernetes is a container orchestration platform that is widely used for deploying and managing containerized applications.

 One of the key benefits of using Kubernetes is that it provides a consistent and reliable way to deploy applications across different environments, including on-prem data centers and cloud infrastructure.

 Deploying a stateless frontend application with Kubernetes can be a straightforward process, although it requires an understanding of the key concepts and best practices of Kubernetes.

 In this tutorial, you will containerize a date suggester app built in React and deploy it with Kubernetes.
 This application is bootstrapped with [Create React App](https://create-react-app.dev/).

 ## Prerequisites

 - An installation of [Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your machine.
 Node is a Javascript runtime environment and will enable React to run on your machine.

 - A clone of the application from the [date suggestions app](https://github.com/Princesso/date-buddy.git) on GitHub.
 Cloning the application will enable you to follow this tutorial step by step.

 - A Docker account and a [Docker installation](https://docs.docker.com/engine/install/ubuntu/) on your machine.

 - An active Kubernetes cluster.
 Check out the [Deploy a Cluster with Palette](../../clusters/public-cloud/deploy-k8s-cluster.md) tutorial to get started.

 - An installation of the [kubectl command-line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) on your machine and connected to your cluster.
 - A LoadBalancer.
 You can [create a LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) with a public cloud provider, or use the [minikube tunnel](https://minikube.sigs.k8s.io/docs/commands/tunnel/) to trick a local cluster into exposing a resource.